vallee152/SkyGridIndev/readme.md

 1. Create a copy of `skygrid template.dat` and rename it to something else with the file extension `.mclevel`.
 Open the copy in MCEdit.
 2. Hit ctrl+A and use the filter, which is named "Sethbling's Sky Grid."
 Set "Grid Width" and "Length" to `3`, and "Grid Height" to `4`.
 Leave "Generate Chests" unchecked.
 3. Save the world and reload, before flying around a little just to look at the map.
-4. Change the file extension back to `.dat` and open the folder it and the template are in using NBTExplorer.
+4. Change the file extension back to `.dat`.
+Open the folder that it and the template are in using NBTExplorer.
 Delete all entities that may be in the world save and copy the one from the template file in.
 5. Save and exit NBTExplorer and then change the file extension of the skygrid map back to `.mclevel`.
 The map is ready to be played.

 ## Chest Generation